A Week of Creativity, Exploration, and Renewal

 Linda Watanabe McFerrin, Constance Hale, and Zoe FitzGerald Carter at Camp Mokulē‘ia

-For the April retreat, all rooms are at the Camp, either in the Lodge or in a shared cabin with one person in each room.
-Rooms each year are assigned on a first-come, first-served basis.
+For the April retreat, all rooms are in the Camp Lodge.
+Rooms with ocean views are sold out, there are still two rooms with a garden view.
 It's also possible to rent a room on AirBnb nearby and come at the day rate.

-Writers check in to their rooms Monday afternoon, checking out Sunday by noon.
+Writers check in Monday afternoon, checking out Sunday by noon.
 All meals are included in the rates for attendees staying at the Camp.
-Day rates are available for those who do not wish lodging or breakfast and dinner.
-(Individual meals for day raters and guests can be arranged.)
+Day rates are available for those who do not wish lodging.
+(Individual meals for guests can be arranged.)

 RATES FOR APRIL

-The rate for workshops, lodging (shared room or cabin room), activities, all meals: $ 1,400 /
+The rate for workshops, lodging (shared room with one other), activities, all meals: $ 1,400

 The day rate, including all meals and activities, is $ 1,000

-Island writers unable to attend all week are invited to join us for one day only, on Saturday April 27.
-A writing workshop in the morning, a workshop on composition and another on polishing your work in the afternoon.
-The Saturday-only rate, which includes all three workshops, lunch, and dinner: $150.
+Island writers unable to attend all week are invited to join us for one day only, on Saturday April 26.
+Generative writing workshops in the morning, as well as a workshops on composition, polishing your prose, and manuscript mastery in the afternoon.
+The Saturday-only rate, which includes all three workshops and lunch: $120.

 Connie writes children’s books, adult’s books, essays, profiles, and, every now and then, a poem.
 She is the author of Sin and Syntax, and she curates sinandsyntax.com, a place “for those who love wicked good prose.”
 Connie has been an editor at the Oakland Tribune, San Francisco Examiner, Wired, and Health, and she coaches writers tackling their first (or fifth) books.
 She was born and grew up in Waialua, which makes this retreat a happy overlay of the personal and the professional.
 Her children’s book ‘Iwalani’s Tree is set in Mokulē‘ia.
 Connie will teach two sessions.